-Members of our team are currently in Europe working alongside US military and State Department personnel to provide lifesaving assistance to the Ukrainian people.
-Our top priority is providing urgently needed supplies to Ukrainian soldiers and civilian volunteers on the front lines.
+Our top priority is providing lifesaving protective aid to Ukrainian soldiers and civilian volunteers on the front lines.
 It costs over $1,343 to outfit each Ukrainian defender with a ballistic helmet, bulletproof vest, and individual first aid kit.

 We have delivered more than 200 tons of assistance, including on four Boeing 777 flights, to Ukraine.
 We have provided:

 - 18,594 ballistic helmets and bulletproof vests

 - 21,015 first aid kits and advanced trauma kits

 - 33,000 ready-to-eat meals